alansrobin/health-care-chat-bot/README.md

 # how to run
 * vscode
  * install vscode from the internet
-* Run it from app.py
+* installing libraries
  * install the libraries from requirement.txt
-* * run the project **
+* run the project
   * Run the project by typing: streamlit run app.py
  #
  the app is now live